dennis-kao/MendelianRNA-seq-DB/README.md

 	total_gtex_read_count
 	```
 - Junction annotation now discriminates between START and STOP instead of 'ONE'.
 In addition, there is a new annotation, called 'EXON_SKIP' which denotes the event of exon skipping.
 This is done by checking to see if the reported 3' and 5' positions from a sample's junction belong to different transcript_model junctions.
-- Normalization of annotated junctions now considers read counts from all junctions which have at least one annotated junction as the denominator whereas before only "BOTH" annotated junctions were used
+- Normalization of annotated junctions now considers read counts from all junctions which have at least one annotated splice site as the denominator whereas before only "BOTH" annotated junctions were used

 ## Citations